 In terms of planning processes, trainees are expected to start thinking about possible third year placements in the autumn of their second year of training.
 A third year placement showcase day will form part of the autumn curriculum and will allow trainees the opportunity to consider in depth the range of learning and development opportunities open to them in their final year.
 Each trainee will also have an individual meeting with their designated clinical tutor to discuss their placement preferences, which they are asked to communicate to the clinical tutor organizing third year placements by the December of the second year.
 This tutor will then review all expressed preferences, and give trainees permission to contact potential placement supervisors for discussion about the service and types of opportunity on offer there.
 They are asked to make clear that any such approach is tentative, and does not guarantee their allocation to this placement.
 After a period of information gathering by trainees, final preferences are submitted to the organizing clinical tutor, and these preferences are then considered with the clinical team and with the staff of the Manchester and Liverpool programmes (with whom these placement allocations are coordinated).
 Final allocations to placements are made in by the lead clinical tutor for this activity within the Placement Policy group, in liaison with the other local courses, and also coordinating requests from trainees across the cohort, to ensure all trainees' learning needs are met.

 Third year placements are typically in the North West region.
-Any requests for out of area placements must be made to the Clinical Director.
+Any requests for out of area placements are only agreed in exceptional circumstances, and must be made to the Clinical Director.